AI in the enterprise

 Time to deployment

 Writer recently ran a survey with Dimensional Research and found that 88% of companies building in-house solutions need six months or longer to have a solution operating reliably.
+It can take months to years for these companies to successfully deploy up to a handful of apps.

 Quality of output

 As our report shows, 61% of companies building DIY solutions have experienced AI accuracy issues.
 Most consider their output as mediocre or worse, with only 17% indicating that their DIY solution is excellent.
+While some enterprises are experimenting with foundation models, less than 10% have progressed from POC to scale.
+The process is complex and resource-intensive, with challenges like limited support for end-to-end workflow automation and issues with governance, leaving enterprises trapped in POC purgatory.

 Security

 Our survey found that 94% of companies consider data protection a significant concern with generative AI.
 Depending on your industry, your data may need to meet security and compliance standards, such as SOC 2 Type II, PCI, or HIPAA.
+A DIY solution might struggle to meet these requirements.

 Change management

 Generative AI represents a big shift in how people get work done.
 To get the most value out of AI, you need to identify the right use cases.
-You also need to train your teams to use the tool and help with adoption.
-This all comes with an additional cost and can impact the ROI of your project.
+You also need to future-proof your teams by training them to use the tool effectively and facilitating smooth adoption.
+Building an AI solution in-house means you’ll handle user adoption on your own while partnering with a full-stack platform provider provides valuable support in education and training.

 Your total cost of ownership impacts ROI

-Meaningful ROI comes from implementing a solution that can deliver at the pace that the technology develops.
+Meaningful ROI comes from implementing a solution that can deliver at the pace the technology develops.
 With a DIY solution, you may find that you’re always “playing catch up” with allocating the resources, time, and technology needed to match generative AI developments.

-As a result, you’ll always have a gap between what your DIY solution can produce, and what’s possible.
+As a result, you’ll always have a gap between what your DIY solution can produce and what’s possible.
 And generative AI isn’t a technology where you want to be behind the curve.
-Unsure how to achieve ROI with generative AI?
-Follow this six-step path.